 It takes the high-quality digital information from your HDMI source, like a Blu-ray player or Apple TV, and converts (or “modulates”) it into an analog radio frequency (RF) signal.
 This RF signal is then sent out through the coaxial cable, which your older TV can tune into just like it was a classic television channel.

-Essentially, the converter creates a mini, low-power TV station in your home, broadcasting on a specific channel that only your connected TV is meant to pick up.
+The converter creates a mini, low-power TV station in your home, broadcasting on a specific channel that only your connected TV is meant to pick up.

 Why a Simple Cable Won’t Work: Digital vs. Analog